-For each of the $32\mu m \times 32\mu m$ blocks, rasterization is performed using the methodology described in [42], where the pixel size is 32nm, and 33 gray levels are allowed (0-32) resulting in a fine 1nm edge placement grid.
-One full chip layer contains 116,328 such blocks, equal to the number of pixels in Figure 2.
-Each rasterized block is then passed through 3 compression algorithms, ZIP, BZIP2, and Block C4 and compression and decompression statistics are gathered for each.
-This process is then repeated for all the critical layers of the design: diffusion, also known as active, poly, contact, metal1, via1 and metal2.
+For each of the $32 \times 32 \ \mu$ m blocks, rasterization is performed using the methodology described in Ref.
+16, where the pixel size is 32 nm and 33 gray levels are allowed (0- 32), resulting in a fine 1-nm edge placement grid.
+One full chip layer contains 116,328 such blocks, equal to the number of pixels in Fig. 2.
+Each rasterized block is then passed through three compression algorithms (ZIP, BZIP2, and Block C4) and compression and decompression statistics are gathered for each.
+This process is then repeated for all the critical layers of the design: diffusion, also known as Active, Poly, Contact, Metal1, Via1, and Metal2.

-For this experiment, decoder buffer size of ZIP, BZIP2 and Block C4 are 4kB, 900 kB, and 1.7 kB respectively, chosen based on the tradeoff analysis presented in [34].
-The small buffer size used by Block C4 makes it particularly attractive for implementation in hardware for the datapath architecture presented earlier.
+For this experiment, decoder buffer size of ZIP, BZIP2, and Block C4 are 4, 900, and 1.7 kB, respectively, chosen based on the trade-off analysis presented in Ref.
+5. The small buffer size used by Block C4 makes it particularly attractive for implementation in hardware for the data-path architecture presented earlier.